raniamhelmy/react-crypto-redirect/README.md

 # React Crypto App

 This is a simple website to Get Most Famous Cryptocurrency Coins Data; including Coin Name, Image, Rank, Market Current Price...etc.
-This data can also be loaded on a new page if a user enter the Coin icon.
+This data can also be loaded on a new page if a user press the Coin icon.

 Also, a search bar was added in order to allow the user to search for specific coin on coingecko DB.
 This project was created with React hooks, Context API and using [CoinGenco - The Most Comprehensive Cryptocurrency API](https://www.coingecko.com/en/api) for fetching user's requirment and get it's corresponding data.